ej-sanmartin/base-lint/README.md

           treat-newly-as: warn
           comment: true
           checks: true
+          cache: true
 ```

 Diff mode needs the base commit to be present locally, so configure `actions/checkout` with `fetch-depth: 0` (or switch Base Lint to `mode: repo`) to avoid fetching only the latest commit.
 Without the deeper history, Base Lint falls back to scanning nothing and reports “No files matched the scan configuration.”

+Enabling `cache: true` reuses the npm directories Base Lint touches on every run (`~/.npm/_cacache` and `~/.npm/_npx`).
+The
+action automatically derives a cache key from the bundled CLI version (`base-lint-cli-${version}`) so new releases invalidate
+old entries.
+Override the key with `cache-key` when you need to segment caches (for example, by operating system), but include
+the CLI version in the string to keep release upgrades busting stale data.

 The GitHub Action metadata now lives at the repository root in [`action.yml`](./action.yml) while the compiled bundle continues
 to ship from [`packages/action/dist`](packages/action/dist).
 Build and commit the bundle whenever you update the TypeScript